lalahan39/Self-formation/README.md

 but instead require higher-level inference that gives rise to self-related representations.

+## Reference
+This code is based in part on the open-source `pymdp` framework, with small task-specific modifications (particularly related to D-learning) for the present simulations.

 ## Files
 - `Hierarchical.py` : hierarchical model with higher-level self inference
 - `Non-hierarchical.py` : baseline model without top-down control of a higher agent